Bishal-Pahari/Bishal-Pahari/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Front-End
+- 🌱 I’m currently Full-Stack Development
-- 🤔 I’m looking for help with Arduino
+- 🤔 I’m looking for help with Full-stack Development
-- 📫 How to reach me: [Email](Bishal.rakut53@gmail.com),
+- 📫 How to reach me: [Email](Bishal.pahari53@gmail.com),